July 3, 2026No Comments

 ★★★☆☆

-3 out of 5
+3 out of 5 · Cool

-This Plum app review is based on three months of genuine use.
+This Plum app review is based on three months of hands-on use.
 We set up Plum to run alongside our existing auto-saver to see whether it would earn a permanent place on our home screen.
 Plum is one of those apps that does a lot and wants you to know it.
 Auto-saving, round-ups, investing, bills management, cashback offers, interest-earning pockets.
-After three months of testing, here's whether all that activity translates into genuinely saving more money.
+After three months of testing, here's whether all that activity translates into actually saving more money.

 Read more